Nigeria - Country Commercial Guide

 • Collaboration with global film producers for film festivals and media tourism

-• Creation of the Creative Industry Financing Initiative: The CBN in collaboration with the Bankers’ Committee has developed a loan scheme called the Creative Industry Financing Initiative (CIFI) to increase youth employment.
-The initiative has four pillars: fashion, music, film and information technology.
-Film production businesses can get a loan of up to 30 million naira ($83,000) while film distribution business can get financing of up to 500 million naira ($1.2 million).
+• Creation of the Creative Industry Financing Initiative: The Central Bank of Nigeria, in collaboration with the Bankers’ Committee, has developed a loan scheme called the Creative Industry Financing Initiative (CIFI) to increase youth employment.
+The initiative has four pillars: fashion, music, film, and information technology.
+Film production businesses can get a loan of up to $83,000 (30 million naira) while film distribution business can get financing of up to $1.2 million (500 million naira).
 The repayment is flexible over a period 3 to 10 years, with a single digit interest rate of 9% per annum (inclusive of all charges).
 The loan scheme also comes with a minimum of a 24-month moratorium.

-• Fiber Optics Deployment: GON and state governments are exerting effort in improving fiber optics deployment.
+• Fiberoptics Deployment: The Nigerian government and state governments are making efforts to improving fiberoptics deployment.
 This is expected to improve connectivity, enhancing digital streaming of movies and other entertainment content in the country.